Undergraduate Student Bursary

 The awards will provide support for the student at a rate of £200 per week normally for a period of between 4 and 10 weeks in the summer vacation prior to their final year of study.
 Overheads will not be paid but a sum of up to £250 is available to the host institution as a contribution to consumable costs of the research if funds are not available from other sources and the expenditure can be validated.
 No other payments will be made.

 Supervisors at universities and research institutions within the United Kingdom and the Republic of Ireland are eligible to apply.
-The supervisor will normally be a full-time employee at a UK University or Research Institute, as well as a current paid-up member of the BMS.
+The supervisor will normally be a full-time employee at a UK University or Research Institute, as well as a current paid-up member of the BMS for at least 6 months or more.
 Only one application will be considered from each supervisor.

 Students must be registered for a degree course at an institution within the United Kingdom and the Republic of Ireland.
 Awards will not be made for projects that are a required part of degree work, or expeditions, or for work outside the British Isles.